poketo/poketo/README.md

 | Silent Sky Scans    | http://www.silentsky-scans.net | ✓        | ✓             |
 | Tuki Scans          | https://tukimoop.pw            | ✓        | ✓             |

-If there's a site / group you'd like to see supported, [make an issue!](https://github.com/poketo/node/issues/new)
+If there's a site or group you'd like to see supported, [make an issue!](https://github.com/poketo/node/issues/new)

-### API
+## API

 #### `poketo.getSeries(url: string): Promise<Series>`